jimeh/common-flow/common-flow.md

        string, MUST be referred to as a "short-term release branch".
     3. Use of short-term release branches are OPTIONAL, and intended to be used to create a specific versioned release.
-    4. A short-term release branch is RECOMMENDED if there is a lengthy prerelease verification process to avoid a code freeze on the main branch.
+    4. A short-term release branch is RECOMMENDED if there is a lengthy release verification process to avoid a code freeze on the main branch.
     5. Short-term release branches MUST have a name of "release-VERSION".
 For example for version "2.11.4" the release branch name MUST be "release-2.11.4".
-    6. When using a short-term release branch to create a release, the release tag and if used, version bump commit, MUST be placed directly on the short-term release branch itself.
+    6. When using a short-term release branch to create a release, the release tag and version bump commit if used, MUST be placed directly on the short-term release branch itself.
     7. Only very minor changes should be performed on a short-term release branch directly.
 Any larger changes SHOULD be done in the main branch,